Learning about and with digital technologies will contribute to developing an informed digital society.

-Digital Fluency is about understanding how to use digital technologies, deciding when to use specific digital technologies to achieve a desired outcome, and being able to explain why the technologies selected will provide their desired outcome.
+Digital fluency is about using a digital system effectively.
+It means understanding how to use digital technologies, deciding when to use specific digital technologies to achieve a desired outcome, and being able to explain why the technologies selected will provide their desired outcome.

-Digital Technologies is about learning to be a creator in the digital world, not just learning to use systems.
+Digital technologies involves computational thinking – learning to be a creator in the digital world, not just learning to use systems.
 Digital Technologies is not about learning with technology (e-learning), it's learning about technology.

 Both are important, but if we teach students only to use digital devices, they will be consumers limited to making do with whatever the makers of digital technologies produce, and as a country we will be buying in technology rather than creating it and selling it to others.

 For students to have the basis for understanding future digital systems, they need to develop:

 The technology learning area structure, achievement objectives, and progress outcomes.

 Technology online provides information, exemplars, and snapshots of learning.

 Technology Online answers the most common questions educators have been asking about digital technologies within the revised technology learning area.